-Appeal from the United States District Court for the Southern District of Texas USDC 2:10-CV-166
+Appeal from the United States District Court Eastern District of Louisiana USDC 2:10-CV-166

 Before KING, BENAVIDES, and ELROD, Circuit Judges.
-PER CURIAM:
+PER CURIAM:^{} with another employee at work-was a pretext for employment discrimination or retaliation, we AFFIRM.

 Plaintiff-Appellant Mamie Martin appeals the district court's summary judgment on her Title VII discrimination and retaliation claims in favor of Budget Rent-A-Car, Inc. (Budget).
-Because nothing in the record shows that Martin was treated less favorably than other similarly-situated employees, or that the reason given for her dismissal from Budget-that is, her shouting match with another employee at work-was a pretext for employment discrimination or retaliation, we AFFIRM.
+Because nothing in the record shows that Martin was treated less favorably than other similarly-situated employees, or that the reason given for her dismissal from Budget-that is, her shouting match

-$^{^{}}$ Pursuant to 5th Cir.
+^{} Pursuant to 5th Cir.
 R. 47.5, the court has determined that this opinion should not be published and is not precedent except under the limited circumstances set forth in 5th Cir.
 R. 47.5.4.